 Engaging a social media strategy doesn’t yield instant results.
 It’s a long-term game, so don’t be surprised or frustrated if you don’t get a lot of engagement or followers in your first several months.
 Let it build.

-However, if you keep up with regular, high-quality posts your social media accounts will eventually do their jobs of generating leads and increasing awareness of your business.
+However, if you keep up with regular, high-quality posts, your social media accounts will eventually do their jobs of generating leads and increasing awareness of your business.
 Always stay professional and courteous, post the kinds of things you like to see in your own feed, and stay persistent.
-You’ll be glad you did when your efforts start to pay off.